SuperSuperDev/project-3-client/README.md

 <a name="overview"></a>

 ## Overview
-For our third Project at General Assembly's Software Engineering Immersive Course we had 10 days to build a fullstack web app in group of three.
+For our third Project at **General Assembly's Software Engineering Immersive Course** we had 10 days to build a fullstack web app in group a of three.
 The scale of this project has been the biggest one so far in the course, and this has also been the first time we worked collaboratively using Git.

-Our project was inspired by two of the internet's biggest music platforms - Spotify and Soundcloud.
+Our project was inspired by two of the internet's biggest music platforms - **Spotify** and **Soundcloud**.
 The goal was to build a music listening service with a social media aspect to it.
 Users can upload, comment, like and share songs as well as build playlist, albums, create artists and manage artist profiles.

 ![](/readme-img/tour.gif)